root-11/maslite/readme.md

   > Allows, for example, an agent A to read whether an alarm has been set for agent B, and
   > thereby refrain from setting an additional alarm.

-- broadcasts are disabled.
+- broadcasts are subscription based.
 To have broadcast-like methods, each agent must subscribe first.
+  By default agents subscribe to their uuid and class name.
+But beware:

   > Some users have been surprised that the broadcasting method could overflow their memory usage, so this is a safeguard.
   In the auction demo, 1000 sellers sending 1 offer to each of 1000 buyers which generates 1,000,000 messages.